23 Top Places to Visit in Florida On A Family Vacation

 St Augustine is located on the northeast coast of Florida, about 37 miles (60 km) south of Jacksonville.
 It is the oldest city in the US and one of the most historically interesting places to visit in Florida.

-The main sights in St Augustine are the Castillo de San Marcos which is a 17th century Spanish fort and the oldest stone structure in the US and the square around Flagler College and Ponce de Leon Hall – but really, the whole colonial area is beautiful.
+The main sights in St Augustine are the Castillo de San Marcos which is a 17th century Spanish fort and the oldest stone structure in the US.
+Also Flagler College and Ponce de Leon Hall are worth seeing – but really, the whole colonial area is beautiful.
+There are lots of great things to do in St Augustine.

 We visited close to Christmas and really enjoyed the Christmas decorations along the pedestrianised St George Street as well as the tall palms in the Palm Garden by Flagler College which were adorned with Christmas lights and looked truly magical.